The 5 best ways to protect your heart

 2. Increase physical activity

-Increasing your physical activity doesn’t mean you have to sign up to a gym or run 10k every day.
-It could be something as simple as parking further away and walking to destinations or putting some more ‘umph’ into your housework.
+Increasing your physical activity doesn’t mean you have to sign up for a gym or run 10k every day.
+It could be as simple as going for a lunchtime stroll or taking the stairs instead of the lift.

-Increasing your physical activity can help to improve your heart health by several means, including lowering your [5]:
+Increasing your physical activity can help to improve your heart health by lowering your [4]:

 • Blood pressure